 Other limitations

-Texas Business and Commercial Code section 15.50 (a) applies to all non-compete agreements.
-All non-compete agreements must be ancillary or a part of some other agreement which is otherwise enforceable.
-A stand-alone non-compete agreement does not appear to be permitted according to the terms of the Texas Business and Commercial Code
+Business laws apply to all non-compete agreements.
+All non-compete agreements must be ancillary or a part of some other agreement that is otherwise enforceable.
+According to the Texas Business and Commercial Code terms, a stand-alone non-compete agreement does not appear to be permitted.

 Special limitations apply to non-compete agreements covering physicians in Texas.
 To be enforceable in Texas, in addition to the other requirements for a non-compete agreement, a non-compete agreement covering a physician must provide: